Jikkesh/A2Studio-BenhiveTask/README.md

 or

 ADDED LINK:
-I alreaady setup PostgreSQL on Render which I added the link in appSettings.json.
+I already deployed and setup PostgreSQL on Render which I added the link in appSettings.json.
 Can use that too.

 FOR LOCAL:
 Fill your connection string in Program.cs.